 No. No, it does not.
 This is a common misconception that, unfortunately, leaves a lot of homeowners “stranded” when a flood does occur.
 The same goes for business owners or renters; those insurance policies usually do not cover floods.

 If you think or are 100% certain your insurance covers flood, we recommend calling your agent just to confirm.
 What would it hurt?

 As mentioned above, flooding is a common natural disaster, and unexpected circumstances can cause it.
 So even if you don’t live on the coast, it’s a good idea to carry flood insurance or at least speak to an agent to see if it may be a good choice for you.

 Home and business owners are equally at risk.
 You can check whether you are in a high or low-risk area using this flood map provided by FEMA.
 Being in a high-risk area could mean a higher rate; however, the average flood insurance claim in 2021 was $44,401.
-Not many home or business owners have that kind of a safety net.
+Only a few home or business owners have that kind of safety net.

 Some people may choose to rely on Federal disaster assistance, which comes in two forms.
 One is a loan, which must be paid back with interest, and the other is a FEMA disaster grant, which is about $5,000 on average per household.
 Still not going to cover that average of $44k in damage.
-A flood insurance policy really does provide you with peace of mind, especially when you consider that just 1 inch of floodwater can cause $25,000 in damages.
+A flood insurance policy provides peace of mind, especially considering that just 1 inch of floodwater can cause $25,000 in damages.

 According to FEMA, $985 was the average annual NFIP policy premium in 2021.
 Now, this is an average number, and your risk factor plays a role in your premium.
 But when the numbers to restore your home and chances of a disaster are so high – how much would you pay for the comfort of knowing your home or business is covered when the unexpected happens?